michigan-nii/ni-on-flux/docs/when_to_use.md

 it's inconvenient, it takes more time to find and fix mistakes, and it's got all these bureaucratic details like accounts and so forth to deal with.

-Most people who use the cluster for one of three reasons.
+Most people use the cluster for one of three reasons.

 1. They have a lot of subjects to analyze, anywhere from a few hundred to many thousands.
 They simply could not do the work with their